isomerpages/mlaw-corp/news/others/_posts/2021-05-31-Commencement-of-Protection-from-Harassment-Court-on-1-June-2021.md

 {:start="15"}
 15. This means that PHC judges will take a more proactive role in court proceedings.
-    <br>•	For example, the PHC will not be bound by the rules of evidence in the conduct of simplified proceedings and may take evidence directly from parties or inform itself of any matter in such manner as it thinks fit.</br>
+    <br>•	For example, the PHC will not be bound by the rules of evidence in the conduct of simplified proceedings and may take evidence directly from parties or inform itself of any matter in such manner as it thinks fit.
-    <br>•	The judge may also conduct proceedings in an informal manner and may also, where appropriate, direct parties to alternative means of dispute resolution such as counselling or mediation. </br>
+    <br>•	The judge may also conduct proceedings in an informal manner and may also, where appropriate, direct parties to alternative means of dispute resolution such as counselling or mediation.

 {:start="16"}
 16. Simplified proceedings will also be streamlined as certain court applications which are available in standard proceedings, such as applications for summary judgment, striking out, and interrogatories, will not apply.
 This is to ensure that simplified proceedings will be heard and disposed of expediently and not unnecessarily protracted.